lakes-legendaries/titans/docsrc/cloud.rst

 This package handles sending emails to all of our subscribers, all from the command line.
 This uses the MS 365 Graph API to execute sending.

+Emails are additionally automatically sent whenever a comment is left on the website, or whenever a new subscriber joins the email list.

 Authenticating
 ==============